allentown521/saladict-desktop-docs/vitepress/en/docs/invoke.md

 ## OCR without internal screenshot

-This allows you to perform OCR/translation without using pot's internal screenshot, so you can use your own screenshot tools.
-It also solves the problem where pot's internal screenshot doesn't work on some platforms.
+This allows you to perform OCR/translation without using Saladict's internal screenshot, so you can use your own screenshot tools.
+It also solves the problem where Saladict's internal screenshot doesn't work on some platforms.

 ### Workflow: